Jherlil/keyhunt/README.md

 configured with `-k N` (table contains `2^N` entries) and the mode is activated with `-j` or `-m rmd160-bsgs`.
 Block generation uses AVX2/SSE hashing in parallel and the loops are parallelised with OpenMP for higher throughput.
+The table is allocated in RAM and is currently limited to about 512&nbsp;MB per thread (roughly `-k 23`).
+Larger values will abort with an error.

 Example: